bnolan/echt-client/README.md

 Run `yarn`

-## Usage
+## Development

+### Simulator Use

- * `yarn run ios`: Build for iOS and run in simulator
+Use `yarn run ios` to build for iOS and run in simulator.
+The simulator will automatically used the bundle served at `localhost` by the process.

-Adjust the server address in the `jsCodeLocation` variable in `ios/AppDelegate.m` if you want to run a local development server, rather than serving the JavaScript bundle from S3.
+Adjust the server address in the `jsCodeLocation` variable in `ios/AppDelegate.m` if you want to run a different server.

-Note that by default it's using [CodePush](https://microsoft.github.io/code-push/) when the app is bundled for a device, and `localhost` when running in a simulator.
-This assumes that you run `yarn run server` in the [echt-server](https://github.com/bnolan/echt-server) repo locally.
+### Deploy to device

+To run the app on a phone in debug mode, you need to open `ios/Echt.xcodeproj` in XCode, attach a device to your machine, and do a build for that device.
+When using the app on a phone, the bundle is served from [CodePush](https://microsoft.github.io/code-push/).

 At the moment, you need to adjust the `Build Setting > Development Team` assignments in XCode to get the app building (it's hardcoded to Ben's).

   LC_ALL=C find ios/Echt.xcodeproj/* -type f -exec sed -i "" "s/DWB7DKRZ7D/Y9AF3JTNBU/g" {} \;

+### Running a local endpoint

+By default, API calls will be made to the configured AWS API Gateway.
+You can adjust this in `config.js`, and run a local server through `yarn run server` in the [echt-server](https://github.com/bnolan/echt-server) repo.

+## Release

+### App bundles

+This is the actual app that gets submitted to the app stores (iOS only at the moment).

+TODO Describe process

+### JavaScript bundles

+The application logic lives in JavaScript, and can be released separately from the app bundle through [CodePush](https://microsoft.github.io/code-push/).
+You'll need to be added to the CodePush project as a collaborator first.

+Call `yarn run release-uat` and `yarn run release-prod`.
+This will upload the currently built bundle to the CodePush service.
+Since the app is configured to check for a bundle on each resume, the code should be available seconds after publishing.

+You can check CodePush update behaviour by running it in [debug mode](https://microsoft.github.io/code-push/docs/cli.html#link-5).
+This only works on the iOS simulator at the moment.
+There's no known way to determine update behaviour on a device.

 ## Debugging